 TikTok Live

-TikTok’s live streaming feature allowing creators to broadcast in real-time to followers, with features like gifts, filters, and comment interaction.
+TikTok’s live streaming feature allows creators to broadcast in real-time to followers, offering features like gifts, filters, and comment interaction.

 Talking Head Stream

-A live format where the primary focus is a person speaking directly to the camera—commonly used in vlogs, news, and educational content.
+A live format where the primary focus is a person speaking directly to the camera is commonly used in vlogs, news, and educational content.

 Transmitter

-A hardware device that sends live audio and video signals to a receiver or streaming encoder—used in wireless setups and field production.
+A hardware device that sends live audio and video signals to a receiver or streaming encoder is used in wireless setups and field production.

 Tip Jar (Digital Tip Jar)

-A virtual feature that allows viewers to financially support streamers in real-time through donations.
+A virtual feature that allows viewers to support streamers in real-time through donations financially.

 Third-Party Streaming App

-Any external software used to broadcast to platforms (e.g., OBS, vMix, Streamlabs), offering more customization than native mobile apps.
+Any external software used to broadcast to platforms (e.g., OBS, vMix, Streamlabs) offers more customization than native mobile apps.

 Telemetry (Streaming Telemetry)